Skip to content

 Richard Threlfall

-Richard is Global Head of Infrastructure, Government and Healthcare – a group of sectors that also includes Transport, Construction and Business Services and represents almost 25 percent of KPMG firms’ global revenues.
+Until recently, Richard was KPMG’s Global Head of Infrastructure, Government and Healthcare – a group of sectors that also includes Transport, Construction and Business Services.

-Richard is Chair of the International Coalition for Sustainable Infrastructure, and KPMG’s representative on the World Business Council for Sustainable Development.
-He is a Fellow of the Institution of Civil Engineers and a member of the Infrastructure Board of the Confederation of British Industry.
-He is a Fellow of the Royal Society of Arts.
+Richard is a Fellow of the Institution of Civil Engineers and a trustee of Future-Fit Foundation.
 He chairs the Advisory Council of The Infrastructure Forum, which is an independent think-tank which brings together organisations with involvement in UK infrastructure from public, private and regulatory perspectives.
-He is a prolific writer on infrastructure, transport, sustainability, and organisational purpose, and is quoted regularly in the media.
+He is a prolific writer on infrastructure, transport, sustainability, and organisational purpose, and has recently launched a website, richardthrelfall.org, which features both blogs and films on these themes.

 Geoff Cooper